-i The latest version details for the supported operating systems, platforms, ORBs, etc. are listed on the Supported Platforms HTML page provided with the product distribution.
+The latest version details for the supported operating systems, platforms, i ORBs, etc. are listed on the Supported Platforms HTML page provided with the product distribution and accessible through the index.html page found in the root directory where OpenFusion is installed.
 Please refer to Supported Platforms and other Release Notes pages for the latest information affecting this distribution.